mve1983/catch-share-capstone-project/README.md

 # Catch & Share - Capstone-Project
 Capstone Project of neuefische GmbH WebDev Bootcamp

 ## UPDATE!
 This App was my capstone project at the end of my web-development bootcamp course.
 It's finished so to say, but not in a state that I will describe ready for production.
-Maybe I will continue working on this, maybe not, depoends on available time with my new job as a dev.
+Maybe I will continue working on this, maybe not, depends on available time with my new job as a dev.
 <br>

 ### About